JuliaRobotics/Caesar.jl/docs/src/principles/filterCorrespondence.md

     Mmisam allows for parametric, non-parametric, or intensity noise models which can be incorporated into any differentiable residual function.

 Direct state observations can be added to the factor graph as prior factors directly on the variables.
-Alternatively measurement models can be used to project belief through a measurement function:
 ```math
 \delta_j(\theta_j, \eta_j) = y_j - h_j(\theta_j, \eta_j).
 ```